 We’re rounding out Cybersecurity Awareness Month, and best practices are top of mind to prevent incidents such as data breaches and ransomware attacks.
 Biden issued a memo this month sharing the amount of work to be done to prevent cyberattacks and increase organizations’ cybersecurity practices.
 The White House is committed to “strengthening our cybersecurity by hardening our critical infrastructure against cyberattacks, disrupting ransomware networks, working to establish and promote clear rules of the road for all nations in cyberspace, and making clear we will hold accountable those that threaten our security.”1

 We always say that the best defense against a cyberattack is a good offense.
-We share three of the cyber incidents in October to raise awareness in this blog.
+We share three of the cyber incidents in October to raise cybersecurity awareness in this blog.

 Twitch’s Source Code Leaked